benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 - cookie-based (storing session data on the User Browser, data should be encrypted)
 - database sessions（storing session data on the server）

-With authentication solutions such as NextAuth.js, session management becomes more efficient, using either cookies or database storage.

 ### Implement cookie-based Session management

 Setting a cookie on the server action: